 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-In discussions with the inspectors, the children reported that they feel safe and secure in school; they know what to do and who to speak to if they have any concerns about their safety or well-being.
+The children reported that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
-In light of its changing context and enrolment, it is appropriate that the school is reviewing the positive behaviour and attendance policies.